MatthiasX86/python_notes/Docs/concepts/Under the hood.md

 ## Me

-can you give me a list of important pythong "under-the-hood" concepts that are important to know/learn
+can you give me a list of important python "under-the-hood" concepts that are important to know/learn

 ## CodeCompanion (OpenAI Compatible)